wwivbbs/docs/docs/doors.md

 We don't know if all the Doors on these lists work with WWIV or not.
 But let's try 'em!

 [The BBS Corner](http://www.bbscorner.com/doorgames/doorgamesites.htm)

+## MultiNode Impact on Doors
+When you run multiple instances, your Doors need to be setup to run an instance for each node that you use to grant access to users.
+You don't need to configure your games for Nodes that you use for WWIVnet connectivity or other connectivity related tasks.